Wilmer & the Dukes: Recording history

-After 7 years of playing the local circuit, arrangements were made for the group to cut their first recordings for Buffalo-based Aphrodisiac Records.
+After seven years of playing the local circuit, arrangements were made for the group to cut their first recordings for Buffalo-based Aphrodisiac Records.
 The band's first single was an original dance track by guitarist Brown called "Give Me One More Chance", and was released in the spring of 1968.
 It got heavy play on stations in upper New York state and upper Pennsylvania, and was a top 40 hit in several East Coast markets and also in Phoenix, Arizona and Bakersfield, California.
 However, nationally the record only peaked at #78 in Cash Box (in June), and at #80 on the Billboard Hot 100.
 Mike Gentile from Motown tried to sign Wilmer, but during a talk between Wilmer and Junior Walker at the "Warehouse" after Junior described how his hit "What Does It Take To Win Your Love" was suppressed by Motown, he decided not to sign.

 "Give Me One More Chance" was a slightly bigger hit in Canada than in the band's home country, peaking at #63 on the RPM charts in July 1968.
 In Toronto, the single reached #18 on the CHUM chart in June, 1968, and hit #8 at rival station CKEY.
 This would be the only Canadian chart action for the band, which at the time was billed as Wilmer Alexander Jr., and the Dukes.

 A 1968 follow-up single, "Heavy Time", failed to chart.
 However, the single's B-side, the Jagger/Richards composition "I'm Free", did chart in the top 30 on radio stations in both Syracuse and Rochester.
 This same song would much later be a hit for the Soup Dragons.

 The band's one album (credited to Wilmer and the Dukes) was released in 1969 by Aphrodisiac Records.
 The album featured "Give Me One More Chance", "Heavy Time" and "I'm Free", as well as two more singles pulled from the album: "Living In The USA", written by Steve Miller, and "Get Out of My Life, Woman", written by Allen Toussaint.
 Released in the summer of 1969, "Living In The USA" was another regional hit for the band in upper New York state (and also a top 40 hit in Detroit), but the song only made it to #114 on the Billboard 'bubbling under' chart, and failed to break out nationally beyond these markets.
-"Get Out of My Life, Woman", released in October, didn't even bubble under, although it did see chart action in Pittsburgh.
+"Get Out of My Life, Woman", released in October, did not even bubble under, although it did see chart action in Pittsburgh.